-CaperCon is committed to providing a safe respectful and enjoyable convention experience for all.
-Please take a moment to review our convention policies to minimalism the potential for violations.
+CaperCon is committed to providing a safe, respectful and enjoyable convention experience for all.
+Please take a moment to review our convention policies to minimize the potential for violations.
 By purchasing your CaperCon pass, you agree to abide by the terms below.

 General Policy and Rules of Conduct

 Children under 12 MUST be accompanied by an adult at all times, and said adult must be present at the time of registration.

 Smoking is not permitted on the convention site and must be conducted off premises or at a designated location.

 Alcohol and other substance use are not permitted at all in or around the convention area (public places), unless otherwise stated.
 Attendees suspected of violating this policy will be asked to leave the convention site at the discretion of security.